casper-network/docs/source/docs/casper/dapp-dev-guide/keys.md

 By default, a transactional interaction with the blockchain takes the form of a `Deploy` cryptographically signed by the key-pair corresponding to the `PublicKey` used to create the account.

 The Casper platform supports two types of keys for creating accounts and signing transactions:
-- [ed25519](#eddsa-keys) keys, which use the Edwards-curve Digital Signature Algorithm (EdDSA) and are 66-byte long
+- [ed25519](#eddsa-keys) keys, which use the Edwards-curve Digital Signature Algorithm (EdDSA) and are 66 bytes long
-- [secp256k1](#ethereum-keys) keys, commonly known as Ethereum keys, which are 68-byte long
+- [secp256k1](#ethereum-keys) keys, commonly known as Ethereum keys, which are 68 bytes long

 You can generate keys using both formats, and it is also possible to [work with existing Ethereum keys](#working-with-existing-ethereum-keys).